Carlo Gagiano: Air Force career

-After completing his basic military training, Carlo Gagiano started his South African Air Force career as a student pilot on the AerMacchi MB-326M in July 1968 at Flying Training School Langebaanweg.
-After completing his "wings test," on 28 August 1969, he was transferred to Advanced Flying School Pietersburg for a Vampire Conversion Course.
+After completing his basic military training, Gagiano started his South African Air Force career as a student pilot on the AerMacchi MB-326M in July 1968 at Flying Training School Langebaanweg.
+After completing his "wings test", on 28 August 1969, he was transferred to Advanced Flying School Pietersburg for a Vampire Conversion Course.
 He formally received his wings from Lieutenant General Jacobus Verster at Flying Training School Langebaanweg on 5 December 1969 and was promoted to 2nd Lieutenant.
 Early in 1970, he returned to Advanced Flying School Pietersburg for a Vampire Operational Conversion Course.
 He completed the OCC in July 1970 and was transferred to 1 Squadron flying the F 86 Sabre, which was primarily used to prepare young fighter pilots for conversion on the Mirage III aircraft.

 After spending a year at 1 Squadron, he was transferred to 2 Squadron flying the Mirage III at Air Force Base Waterkloof in Pretoria.
-He celebrated his 21st birthday at Flying Training School Langebaanweg on an air to air firing weapons camp.
-During his tour at 2 Squadron, he was promoted to Lieutenant on 5 December 1971 and to Captain on 1 December 1974.
-2 Squadron, operating the Mirage III B, C, D E, R, D2 and R2 versions specialised in air superiority, ground attack and tactical reconnaissance.
+He celebrated his 21st birthday at Flying Training School Langebaanweg on an air-to-air firing weapons camp.
+During his tour at 2 Squadron, he was promoted to lieutenant on 5 December 1971 and to captain on 1 December 1974.
+2 Squadron, operating the Mirage III B, C, D E, R, D2 and R2 versions specialising in air superiority, ground attack and tactical reconnaissance.
 As part of his development, he did a Photo-Reconnaissance Course and a Junior Joint Warfare Course during this period.
 Gagiano became the squadron display pilot during the latter part of his tour at 2 Squadron.

 1976 started with a transfer to 3 Squadron flying the new Mirage F1 CZ from Air Force Base Waterkloof.
-The squadron specialised in air superiority with ground attack as a secondary role.
+The squadron specialised in air superiority, with ground attack as a secondary role.
 He completed the South African Air Force Pilot Attack Instructors Course at 85 Combat Flying School on 20 January 1978.
 In December, he did his first operational mission escorting a Mirage III R2Z on a tactical reconnaissance mission followed in March and June 1979 with more operational combat air patrol, escorting and armed reconnaissance missions.

 In July 1979, he was transferred to Central Flying School Dunnottar to do a basic flying instructors course on the T6 Harvard.
 The course included a conversion onto the Harvard, and immediately after that, the instructor's course.
-He was promoted to Major on 1 January 1980 and qualified as a flying instructor on 18 February.
+He was promoted to major on 1 January 1980 and qualified as a flying instructor on 18 February.
 After giving 254 hours of flying instruction year-end, he was transferred to 85 Combat Flying School at Air Force Base Pietersburg.